VanishInbox

 1. You receive an unsolicited text claiming you're pre-approved for a loan

-2. You're directed to click a link or reply with your details to "claim" the offer
+2. You're directed to click a link, reply with your details, or call back to "claim" the offer

 3. If you click, you land on a phishing site that collects your personal or financial information

-4. If you reply, a scammer follows up to request fees or more sensitive data
+4. If you reply or call, a scammer — often introducing themselves as "Alexis" — follows up by phone to request fees or more sensitive data

 The Red Flags That Give It Away